-As part of the Comprehensive Community Mental Health Project, our CBM partners and the Department of Foreign Affairs and Trade, have been working with secondary schools to raise awareness on mental health within families and communities.
+As part of the Comprehensive Community Mental Health project, CBM partners have been working with secondary schools to raise awareness on mental health within families and communities.
 Working with teachers, guidance counsellors and students to reduce mental health stigma and promote human rights of people with psychosocial disability.

 Teachers and guidance counsellors have been trained on mental health initiatives who in-turn train student leaders to run awareness campaign activities in schools.

 The project works to strengthen existing social platforms in schools such as the School Health Club or the Red Cross Youth Club to promote mental health.
 In FY 18-19, over 2000 students have been reached with mental health education contributing to increased mental health awareness.

 Following successful engagement with mission secondary schools, a number of public secondary schools have expressed interest to partner with the project, providing an important opportunity for scale up.

 In Benue, Nigeria, there are 37 student leaders who are working to destigmatise mental health in schools.
 Ann is one of these leaders.

 ‘My classmates used to call us mad people when we first talked about mental health’ says Ann, a 15 year old secondary school student.